Mlabarbara/kaliform/README.md

 # Kaliform - Terraform Configuration for Kali Linux VMs

 This repository contains Terraform configurations for automatically deploying multiple Kali Linux virtual machines on a Proxmox virtualization environment.
 The setup creates two sets of Kali Linux instances with specific network configurations and hardware allocations.
+Done from my MacBook.

 ## Overview